kikisam-22/Rock-Paper-Scissors-1/README.md

 The game is based on a simple grade-school-game "ROCK PAPER SCISSORS" The game is played against the computer in the console (the version with a GUI will be available later on).

-Below you will find the pseudocode/algorithm of the project (note that those will be found in the code as well as comments).
+Below you will find the pseudocode/algorithm of the project (note that the step will be referenced in the script.js file as comments).

 Paper > Rock | Rock > Scissors | Scissors > Paper